 - April 20: Microsoft Collection Book, a site dedicated to collecting information about Windows betas, shuts down due to a C&D from Microsoft.
 It reopened on May 5 as The Collection Book.

-- March 31st shutdown.
-Zug.com, a comedy website running since 1995 closed down, and replaced all its pages with a goodbye image.
+- March 31: Zug.com, a comedy website running since 1995 closed down, and replaced all its pages with a goodbye image.

-- March 29th shutdown. http://wrathofheroes.warhammeronline.com/ Play 4 Free Warhammer Online: Wrath of Heroes (WOH)
+- March 29: http://wrathofheroes.warhammeronline.com/ Play 4 Free Warhammer Online: Wrath of Heroes (WOH) shut down

-- March 24th shutdown.
-The OpenSolaris Hub and all sites under opensolaris.org, including the site hosting the OpenSolaris source code, are being decommissioned by Oracle.
-OpenSolaris is an open source computer operating system based on Solaris and originally created by Sun Microsystems.
+- March 24: The OpenSolaris Hub and all sites under opensolaris.org, including the site hosting the OpenSolaris source code, were decommissioned by Oracle.
+OpenSolaris was an open source computer operating system based on Solaris and originally created by Sun Microsystems.
 After the acquisition of Sun Microsystems in 2010, Oracle decided to discontinue open development of the core software, and replaced the OpenSolaris distribution model with the proprietary Solaris Express.

 - February: Regretsy shuts down.